ETS-ReactNative1/js-shell/README.md

 # JS Shell

+<p style="color: #ff0000; font-weight: bold">IMPORTANT!
+JS Shell is no longer being actively maintained and is replaced with the <a href="https://github.com/zenOSmosis/reshell">ReShell</a> project.</p>

 **Note: This is currently prototype, and experimental code; it is not recommended for usage at all right now!**